 - Flaxseed meal

-How to safely store raw flour?
+How to safely store raw flour

 To keep your raw flour safe and bacteria-free, it is recommended to store them in a vacuum-sealed container.
 Removing air in the storage container reduces the possibility of bacteria growth considerably.

-So, as soon as you open a bag of fresh almond flour or fresh coconut flour, transfer immediately into a sealed vacuumed bag or box.
+So, as soon as you open a bag of fresh almond flour or fresh coconut flour, transfer it immediately into a sealed vacuum bag or box.
 Then store the box in the pantry for up to 2 months for raw vegan recipes and up to 12 months if you oven-bake the flour.

 Can cold kill bacteria in flour?